pSub/master-thesis/README.md

 Quick-Start-Guide:

-    1) Clone repository
+    * Clone repository
-    2) Install vampire and make sure it is in PATH
+    * Install vampire and make sure it is in PATH
+    * Install Eclipse plugin Spoofax (http://download.spoofax.org/update/nightly)
-    3) Import project into Eclipse
+    * Import project into Eclipse
-    4) Build the project to make sure everything works
+    * Build the project to make sure everything works
-    5) Choose a type system from the folder specification
+    * Choose a type system from the folder specification
-    6) Comment all lines after `rules'
+    * Comment all lines after `rules'
-    7) Click on `Generation' -> `Generate SDF'
+    * Click on `Generation' -> `Generate SDF'
-    8) Build the project again
+    * Build the project again
-    9) Uncomment the lines after `rules'
+    * Uncomment the lines after `rules'

 Now you are ready to select actions from the `Typecheck' and `Verification' menus, add new typing rules and conjectures.
 Changes in